Skip to content

 The first positional argument is the path to your schema’s index file (you can have schema in as many TypeScript files as you want as long as there’s a single file that exports everything).

 stately schema put will fail if you are making a backwards-incompatible change to your schema.
-You can add the --force argument to override this, but realize you’re taking the validity of your stored data into your own hands at that point.
-Eventually we will remove the --force option when Elastic Schema can handle all types of changes—in the meantime, it is sometimes necessary to override the backwards compatibility check when you know it’s safe.
+You can add the --allow-backwards-incompatible argument to override this, but realize you’re taking the validity of your stored data into your own hands at that point.
+Eventually we will remove the --allow-backwards-incompatible option when Elastic Schema can handle all types of changes—in the meantime, it is sometimes necessary to override the backwards compatibility check when you know it’s safe.

 stately schema print and stately schema validate are very similar.
 Both run your schema TypeScript files.
 For this to run, you need to have NodeJS installed, and have installed the dependencies for your schema package with npm install.